Okay Patriots, here is a test of your Outdoor Boiler IQ: If your boiler has a "Pull Rod" in the front line in this photo...

 - Turn the Pull Rod clockwise approximately one-eighth of a turn to lift the plate over the stops and push the Cleaner Plate all the way back into position.

-Now that your Pull Rod is securely reattached, you can continue saving money on your heating bills with your outdoor boiler!
+Now that your Pull Rod is securely reattached, you can continue saving money on your heating bills with your outdoor wood burner!